Minoan civilization confirmed European by 2013 DNA study

 This Bible History Daily article was originally published in May 2013.
 It has been updated.—Ed.

-But who were the Minoans?
-Who were the people that left us with such grand mysteries and ornate palaces?
+But who were the people that left us with such grand mysteries and ornate palaces?

 The researchers examined over 100 bone samples from the third and second millennia B.C.E. and found a combination of distinctly European and uniquely Minoan characteristics—with no trace of African descent.
 The DNA samples are consistent with that of Neolithic, Bronze Age and modern European populations, especially Crete’s modern population.
 The Minoan people may be related to groups that migrated from Anatolia millennia earlier; if true, this would allow researchers to use cues from known Indo-European languages to help decipher the still-unknown language of the Minoan civilization.